 Assessments are conducted by a registered driver trained occupational therapist and aim to ensure that you are safe and able to drive, where possible.

-Indigo conducts assessments across the Perth metropolitan area from our Nedlands and Westminster centres and operates regionally from Bunbury, Mandurah and Northam.
+Indigo conducts assessments across the Perth metropolitan area from our Nedlands office and operates regionally from Bunbury, Mandurah and Northam.

 Who are Occupational Therapy Driver Assessments suitable for?

 Assessments may be conducted for:

 - Fitness to drive – drivers with medical or age related changes

 - Novice drivers – to determine driving readiness